avinashzen123/TOGAF/CapabilityFramework/ArchCompliance.md

 Enterprise will normally define two complementary process
 - The architecture function : will be required to prepare a series of Project architecture ie. project specific view of EA that will illustrate how EA impacts the major projects within the Organization (ADM Phase A to F)
-- The IT Governance : Function will define forma architecture compliance review process for reviewing the compliance of projects to the EA.
+- The IT Governance : Function will define from architecture compliance review process for reviewing the compliance of projects to the EA.

 **Terminology : The meaning of architecture compliance**
 - Irrelevant :  Implementation has not features in common with architecture specification